-Todd M. Rosenblum is the Acting Assistant Secretary of Defense for Homeland Defense and Americas’ Security Affairs.
-In this position, he advises the Under Secretary of Defense for Policy on the homeland defense activities of the Department and regional security matters for the countries of the Western Hemisphere.
-He is also responsible for advising the Secretary of Defense on all matters pertaining to defense support to civil and law enforcement authorities in the homeland.
-Mr. Rosenblum has nearly 25 years of political, policy, and legislative experience in national security affairs.
+Todd M. Rosenblum is the Principal Deputy Assistant Secretary of Defense for Homeland Defense and Americas’ Security Affairs performing the duties of the Assistant Secretary of Defense.
+In this position, he is the principle advisor to the Under Secretary of Defense for Policy on the homeland defense activities of the Department and regional security matters for the countries of the Western Hemisphere.
+He is also responsible for advising the Secretary of Defense on all matters pertaining from defense support to civil and law enforcement authorities in the homeland.
+Mr. Rosenblum has more than two decades of political, policy, intelligence, and legislative experience in national security affairs.

 Prior to his appointment at the Department of Defense in May 2011, Mr. Rosenblum was the Deputy Under Secretary of Intelligence for Plans, Policy, and Performance Management, Department of Homeland Security, from February 2009 to May 2011.
 He directed strategic and policy planning for the Department’s intelligence program, oversaw budget development and resource allocation priorities for the synchronization of intelligence programs and priorities, provided stewardship and direction for the Information Sharing Enterprise, and ensured that the intelligence program was aligned with national, departmental, and intelligence strategy and requirements.